tadatomix/thebet/Commission idea.md

 As you see by the full name, Wilford is a character, based on the Echoverse.
 In this case, he is a Sydney Bronson.
 To not go with unnecessary lore description why he has a different name, I'll better explain the other things.
 ##### General
 Unlike the *semi*-canon Sydney, Wilford isn't a muscular at all.
 This was the reason why have I asked about the ability to draw non-muscular characters.
 He is a 175cm (5'8") river otter, with a ~63kg (~139lbs) body weight.
-This makes him being thin and, if you want it to call that way, look like a twink.
+He doesn't have a visible abs, but This makes him being thin and, if you want it to call that way, look like a twink.
 Besides that, his fur is also more red, rather than brown.
 ##### Head
 Wilford wears rectangle-ish fisherman cap.
 Except it's blinder is long enough to cover up his eyes.
 His cap is made of some semi-reflective material (not full glossiness, I think roughness ~0.33[^1] in blender is quite feels similar), which gives nice patterns on sun glare.
 His cap looks quite used enough, since he got it almost 10 years ago.
 ![[waxfishermanblack_1000x__10625__77510.webp|300]]